 - Jeffrey Balch, surveyor and site engineer

-During the construction of the house, I have been taking photos every few days.
-You can view a selection of these photos in these albums:
+During the construction of the house, I took photos every few days.

 - Clearing the building site